Arc'teryx Phase AR Crew LS Review

 Made with a super durable, stretchy, and wind resistant synthetic fabric that Arc'teryx calls their Phasic AR, this base layer offers a midweight option that transports moisture and dries quickly for cooler temps.
 We liked this layer for its great fit, durable fabric, and stretch that was built for movement.

 The thickness of this layer seems to fall in between a lightweight and mid-weight, though the warmth that it offers is comparable to other midweights that we tested.
 We were comfortable wearing this in cold temperatures but wouldn't suggest it for super cold conditions.

-The Phase AR tied with the other synthetic layer, The North Face Warm Crew for the lowest breathability score.
-Synthetic fabrics just don't breathe as well as natural fibers do.
+The Phase AR has a low breathability score, but synthetic fabrics just don't breathe as well as natural fibers do.
 They tend to have a tighter knit or weave which typically allows them to be more wind resistant and significantly more durable.

 Comfort and Fit